Aretec-Inc/diSearch-GCP-Marketplace-Deployment/deployer-image/README.md

     - image-processing
     - update_metadata_ingested_document

-You can obtain the required variable information using the following commands.
+You can obtain the required variable information using the following commands and place this information in the corresponding values.yaml file.

-- GCP project id: Client GCP Project ID
+- Fetch the project ID and place it in the vertexai and disearch values.yaml file at line #4.

-- GCP Cloud SQL Db Connection String in Base64 Encoded format
+- Use the following command to create a connection string and encode it in Base64.
+Place it in vertexai values.yaml at line #12 under the variable "cloudSqlDbConn".

     Creating Postgres Connection String